ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0004-govuk-design-system.md

 ### Interoperability - How does this enable the exchange of information

-[GOV.UK Design System](https://design-system.service.gov.uk/) is fully open source and used across all digital government services.
+[GOV.UK Design System](https://design-system.service.gov.uk/) is open source and used across all digital government services.

-Any new patterns that we create can be contributed back with our research included as well as being able to take advantage of other services research and contributed design patterns.
+Any new patterns that we create can be contributed back with our research included.

+We should take advantage of other services research and contributed design patterns and feedback ours.

 ### Developer Knowledge - How well known is this in our current skill sets

 **Overall**: 8/10
-Developers have knowledge of the design system and most work with it on a regular basis.
+Developers have knowledge of the design system and work with it on a regular basis.

+The use of tooling and testing around front end development is not as strong so will require more focus when implementing.

 ### Support/Open Source - Is it well supported

 The [GOV.UK Design System](https://design-system.service.gov.uk/) is completely open source and is required for all public facing government services.

-It has its own team as well as a large community of designers, content and developers contributing to it.
+It has its own team as well as a large community of designers, user researchers, content and developers contributing to it.

 ### Scalability